So, you want to enter The Boulder Blast but have a few questions. Here are a few of the common questions answered!

 Here's how it works:

 Each climber will be allowed a certain amount of time to view and climb each problem.
-When time is up the climber will be directed to sit facing away from the climb, in a spot previously assigned to them while they wait for their turn to climb the next problem.
+When time is up the climber will be directed back to isolation while they wait for their turn to climb the next problem.
 When each competitor has had an attempt on the first problem, the same order is used again on problem two, three, etc.

-Onsight competitions are judged on a climbers highpoint (highest hold reached and controlled, i.e. grabbed and held for two seconds), and the number of problems they finish.
+Onsight competitions are judged on a climbers ability to reach “zone holds”, with falls detracting from the points a climber has acquired during their time.
 The maximum number of points are rewarded for true onsights, so bring your A-game!

 This format of competition is by far the most fun to watch.
 Audience energy pushes elite climbers to climb incredible things and surprise even themselves.
 If your fingers don't start sweating, you might want to consider a different sport, like golf, curling or basketball.